Abdelrhman-Sayed70/Algorithms/Algorithms Design 🌟/Divide & Conqure/Kth Smallest Element/README.md

 # Approach

 ### `Divide`
-- Select a **Pivot** and place it in its proper place (all array element that are smaller than it must be in its left and greter element must be in its right
+**Select a **Pivot** and place it in its proper place (all array element that are smaller than it must be in its left and greter element must be in its right**

 ### `Conquer`
-- Compare the K with the pivot index <br>
+**Compare the K with the pivot index**

-  ‣ If K < PivotIdx then recursively saarch in the left part for K index <br>
+- If K < PivotIdx then recursively saarch in the left part for K index
-  ‣ Else if K > PivotIdx then recursively saarch in the right part for K - PivotIdx index
+- Else if K > PivotIdx then recursively saarch in the right part for K - PivotIdx index

 ### `Combine`